 - Administrative error in enrolling or withdrawing from a course

 - Issues with course delivery and assignment preparations

 - You are trying to get around departmental limitations on the number of attempts to repeat a given course without a new and legitimate extenuating circumstance.

 - Careless academic planning.
 Wrongfully registered and not dropped courses.
-Students should seek counselling or advising assistance early in the term, so they can adjust their academic schedules if necessary.
-Withdrawal requests arising from failure to manage academic priorities will not be accepted as reasons for a WE.
+Students should seek counseling or advising assistance early in the term, so they can adjust their academic schedules if necessary.

 - Scheduling of course assignments that you knew about from the start

 - Grading practices you don’t like that you knew about from the start

 - No longer requiring a course due to program requirements, or transfer credit approval

 - Conferral of a degree or the approval of a degree by Senate